Callao City Lights: a profitable DooH example at the BIT Broadcast 2014 workshops

-With a pragmatic and realistic title: “I already have a DooH screen, and now what do I do”, the workshop of the company Espectáculos Callao, which has developed the interactive project Callao City Lights, has made it clear that a business model and exploitation of Well-planned digital media based on providing value to customers is profitable.
+With a pragmatic and realistic title: “I already have a DooH screen, and now what do I do”, the workshop of the company Espectáculos Callao, which has developed the interactive project Callao City Lights, has made it clear that a well-planned business and exploitation model of digital media based on providing value for customers is profitable.

 The general director of Callao City Lights, Gerardo Baranowski, explained in the workshop given in BIT Broadcast 2014 How to undertake an interactive digital communication project in a central public street in Madrid, through adequate planning of needs, development model and exploitation of the screen system, can be a profitable business.

-The path to achieving this has not been easy, since “more than ten years and three government terms have had to pass to explain our project and obtain the license,” explains Baranowski.
-During that time we have also traveled a lot to learn about ideas, ask questions and copy the good projects that were carried out in other countries.”
+The path to achieve this has not been easy, since it has taken "more than ten years and three government terms to explain our project and obtain the license," explains Baranowski.
+"In that time we have also traveled a lot to learn about ideas, ask questions and copy the good projects that were carried out in other countries."

-In this sense, Callao City Lights is based on the New York model, although at a lower level in terms of deployment of visual supports: a plaza in the center of the city, with intense human traffic, where multiple activities take place. that are shown on the screens and capture the attention of people, who participate through social networks and devices, creating a very positive experience.
+In this sense, Callao City Lights is based on the New York model, although at a lower level in terms of deployment of visual supports: a square in the center of the city, with intense human traffic, where multiple activities occur that are shown on screens and capture the attention of people, who participate through social networks and devices, creating a very positive experience.

-With this concept, in 2003 the first sketch of Callao City Lights began to take shape, as well as its business approach, “in terms of what experience we wanted to show to people, what value we could offer to advertisers and how to provide feedback to systems and interactivity with a business model that was profitable,” says this manager.
+With this concept, in 2003 the first sketch of Callao City Lights began to be realized, as well as its business approach, “in terms of what experience we wanted to show to people, what value we could offer to advertisers and how to feed back the systems and interactivity with a business model that was profitable,” says this manager.

 Kilometer 0 of culture